 4. Regional differences matter

 As you can see in the words above, there are some regional differences in how people speak in Croatia.
-For a country of only 4 million people, the variations are larger than you’d expect.
+For a country of less than 4 million people, the variations are larger than you’d expect.
 Even ordering a coffee is different in Split than in Zagreb.

 The dialects can be significantly different – Dalmatian differs from standard Croatian in a way that is sometimes challenging.

 And the biggest thing that sets the regions apart?
 Football!
 (Soccer, for my fellow Americans.)
 Croatians love their football teams, and the rivalries are fierce.
 I went to my first Hajduk game – the local Split team – in 2021 and it was an amazing experience.
 Everyone comes together when Croatia makes it to the final rounds of the World Cup though!

 5. The culture, and the food, are a delightful mix of influences